 Weight Loss Surgery at Middlesex Hospital

-Morbid Obesity is a serious, chronic disease that affects over 25% of American adults and 14% of American children.
+Morbid obesity is a serious, chronic disease that affects approximately 20% of American adults.
 Every day, more than 1,000 people in the United States will die from obesity and its related health conditions.
 People who are obese also run a greatly increased risk of developing diabetes, heart disease and respiratory illnesses.
 The best way to lose weight is with exercise and eating right.
-For some obese patients who have found the best approaches haave failed, weight loss surgery can be an appropriate weight loss treatment option.
+For some obese patients who have found the best approaches have failed, weight loss surgery can be an appropriate weight loss treatment option.

 What is Morbid Obesity